handsomecheung/Robject-Validator/README.md

 If your hash object must contain several specified keys, you can use instance variable `@required`. `@required` must be given an array, element in which must present in specific data, or validation will fail.
-By default, `@required` is an empty array. that is, the specific data can an empty hash.
+By default, `@required` is an empty array. that means the specific data can an empty hash.

 For Example: